osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 When viewing a component implementation diagram, a subcomponent can be creating by using the palette.
 Drag the appropriate subcomponent type from the palette to the desired location.
 A new subcomponent will appear.

 ### Setting the Classifier
 Select the subcomponent classifier by double-clicking the subcomponent and selecting the *AADL* tab of the *Properties* view.
 Select *Choose...* from the *Extends* section.
-After selecting the classifier, the subcomponent will be updated to show the appropriate features.

 ### Opening the Type Diagram for a Subcomponent
 When viewing a component implementation diagram, the diagram for a subcomponent's type can be opened by right-clicking the appropriate subcomponent and selecting *Go to Type Diagram* from the context menu.